EVMavericks/boteki/README.md

 # Boteki
 Simple versatile Discord bot to automate dOrg tweets through emoji votes.

-You can Deploy on your own cloud using docker.
+You can deploy on your own cloud using docker.

+![images/sample.png]

 # Get started

+1. Get API keys for Twitter
+1. Set up bot account and add to your server
+1. Create MongoAtlas database and configure connections

 1. Clone the repo
-2. Set your `.env` file with these variables
+1. Set your `.env` file with these variables,
 ```
 DISCORD_TOKEN=yourdiscordtoken
 DISCORD_GUILD=name of your server